Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 -   noDimensionChecking
 -   foreignMeshesThatFollowTime

+A list `libs` also allows specifying a list of libraries to load.
+This allows adding boundary conditions that would otherwise make the execution fail

 #### `funkyDoCalc` allows writing data as a dictionary

 The option `-writeDict` writes all the results as a dictionary.
 It also includes a sub-dictionary with a copy of the specification file

+#### `funkyDoCalc` executes function objects

+With the `-allowFunctionObjects` the regular function objects from the `constrolDict` are now executed.

+If the new file format is used and there is an entry `functions` then the function objects specified there are executed (this allows setting up additional fields etc)

+A list `preloadFields` allows preloading fields that might be needed by the function objects

+**BUG**: using separate function objects causes a segmentation fault after the run finished.
+Probably because the function objects are inconsitently destroyed

 ### Examples